-There are a further pair of tombs on either side of the altar.
+There is a further pair of tombs on either side of the altar.
 These are both to members of the Lovell family.
 To the north is the tomb of Sir Francis Lovell (d.
 1550).
-Above both tombs are 17th century helmets, probably made for the militia that the parish was required to arm.
+Above both tombs are 17th-century helmets, probably made for the militia that the parish was required to arm.

 To the south of the nave is the ornate Lady Chapel (also known as the Herling Chapel).
 This is set off by a superb painted screen on two sides.
 Within the chapel are two large tombs.
 That to the east is of Sir Robert Herling (d.
 1435), with a beautifully carved effigy in alabaster.
 Look for the carved basket symbols decorating the tomb.

-Immediately beside the Herling tomb is an ornate painted effigy tomb of Sir Thomas Lovell and Dame Alice Lovell, his wife.
-The most intriguing feature of this tomb are the couple's crests, located below their feet.
+Immediately beside the Herling tomb is an ornately painted effigy tomb of Sir Thomas Lovell and Dame Alice Lovell, his wife.
+The most intriguing feature of this tomb is the couple's crests, located below their feet.
 His is a bundle of peacock feathers, hers a rather gruesome Saracen's scalp held aloft by disembodied arms.

 About East Harling, St Peter & St Paul's Church